 Cycle the Glacial Lakes State Trail

-Plan a bike trip during the Studio Hop on June 16 and 17, when you can explore artists’ studios and wares in Willmar, Spicer, and New London.
-On August 17-19, catch three events in New London: the Music Fest, Fine Arts Festival, and Water Ski Show.
+Plan a bike trip during the Studio Hop in mid-June, when you can explore artists’ studios and wares in Willmar, Spicer and New London.
+Also in New London, catch the Music Fest in August and Little Crow Ski Show on Friday nights all summer long.